Client-Ready Proposals & Handoffs: A Freelancer Toolkit for API Docs Projects

 Recommended Tools & Docs-as-Code Workflow

-- Static site generators: Docusaurus (React, good for SDK docs), MkDocs (simple), Hugo (fast).
+- Static Site Generators: Docusaurus (React, good for SDK docs), MkDocs (simple), Hugo (fast).

-- API tooling: OpenAPI + Redoc or Swagger UI for reference pages.
+- API Tooling: OpenAPI + Redoc or Swagger UI for reference pages.

-- Snippet testing: pact, pytest for Python snippets, Jest for JS, or a small custom harness that executes curl commands.
+- Snippet Testing: pact, pytest for Python snippets, Jest for JS, or a small custom harness that executes cURL commands.

 - Localization: Crowdin or Lokalise integrated with repo for extracted strings.